ejangi/ejangi.com/content/projects/suqld-salesforce-marketing-cloud.md

 breakdown: ["Business Analysis:25", "Project Management:60", "Development:15"]
 ---

-Project Management of SU QLD's transition from Campaign Monitor to Salesforce Marketing Cloud.
+SU QLD had been using Campaign Monitor for email communications, but it was not connected to the CRM in any meaningful way.
+There was also a desire to branch into new channels like social, paid advertising and SMS messaging.

+The organisation had some complex data needs when it came to marketing and the product that made the most sense on all fronts was Salesforce Marketing Cloud.

 {{< figure src="/images/corporate-lapsing-series-journey.png" title="SU QLD's Corporate Lapsing Series Journey" >}}